 But I study this stuff just because I don’t want to be taken for a ride, so after I’d been studying Russell’s stuff for a while the lights started to come on.

 I started understanding the “how” and the “why” to the ways he does things and the ways he’s been successful online.

-There’s no doubt he’s got his critics.
-And there are some that simply don’t subscribe to the way he does things.
+There are some that simply don’t subscribe to the way he does things.

 But my goal is to learn and to do my best not to be turned off by someone’s negative review, or bad experience.

 In fact, it can be a pivotal tool in your toolbelt that can really help you in your online marketing efforts.